-With this option is on, Navicat will get the latest database information for code completion from your server automatically when you open the database/schema.
+With this option is on, Navicat will get the latest database information for the code completion from your server automatically when you open the database/schema.
 Otherwise, you will need to update it manually in the Query window.
+You can click Clear Code Completion Info to delete the information for code completion feature that stored on your device.